Maine biologists seek a record 100,000 any-deer permits for first time

-State biologists proposed a 61-percent increase in any-deer permits this year with a record number of 109,890 – on the same day that the state approved an 11-percent jump in moose permits to 3,135.
+State biologists proposed issuing a 61-percent increase in any-deer permits this year with a record-number of 109,890 – on the same day that the state approved an 11-percent jump in moose permits to 3,135.

-The additional moose permits for the fall hunt – approved unanimously on Wednesday by the Maine Department of Inland Fisheries and Wildlife’s Advisory Council – will go to hunters in far northern Maine, where state biologists say the moose population looks robust.
-In this region, winter mortality of moose calves in the state’s radio-collar study was just 18 percent this past winter – the lowest it has been in the seven years of the study, said IFW Wildlife Division Director Nate Webb.

 “We’re increasing the any-deer permits for two reasons,” Webb said.
 “First the under-harvested does last year did not meet our harvest goal, so we have to issue far more permits.
 That, coupled with the very mild winter we had last winter resulted in a higher than typical over-winter survival of deer.
 Those two factors have led to the increase in any-deer permits.”

+IFW Advisory Council Member Larry Farrington of Greenville Junction asked why the state doesn’t go to an any-sex hunt for all hunters, since it’s used in other states that struggle with an abundant deer population.

-Bieber said if the additional any-deer permits do not achieve the state’s doe-harvest goal this fall, other methods of thinning the herd will be considered, such as allowing an either-sex hunt in some parts of the state.
+Bieber said if the additional any-deer permits do not achieve the state’s doe-harvest goal this fall, other methods of thinning the herd will be considered, such as allowing an either-sex hunt in certain parts of Maine.

+“At this point, I think it would be hard to take a step back from that once you go in that direction,” Bieber said.

+The additional moose permits for that fall hunt – approved unanimously on Wednesday by the IFW Advisory Council – will go to hunters in far northern Maine, where state biologists say the moose population looks robust.
+In that region of the state, winter mortality of moose calves in the state’s radio-collar study was just 18 percent this past winter, the lowest it has been in the seven years of the study, Webb said.

 Send questions/comments to the editors.